List of The Flash characters: Leonard Snart / Captain Cold

 Leonard Snart / Captain Cold (portrayed by Wentworth Miller; seasons 1–3) is the son of a police officer and Lisa Snart's brother who turns to crime.
 Snart is a cunning and intelligent bank robber who seeks to eliminate the Flash and steals a cryonic gun from S.T.A.R.
 Labs, a weapon Cisco created as a failsafe to stop the Flash.
 Snart and Mick Rory attempt to kill The Flash but fail, though the Flash is revealed to the world.
-He extorts Flash's identity from Cisco and later becomes leader of his crew which Barry dubs the "Rogues".
+He extorts the Flash's identity from Cisco and later becomes leader of his crew which Barry dubs the "Rogues".
 Barry later asks Snart to assist the transport of metahumans from Central City to Lian Yu, for which Snart wants his criminal record erased.
 He double-crosses Barry by sabotaging the truck containing Mark Mardon, Kyle Nimbus, Roy Bivolo, Jake Simmons and Shawna Baez.
 Snart kills Simmons who he claims owed him money.
 Leonard is later extorted into working for his father Lewis Snart when he plants a bomb inside Lisa's head.
 After Team Flash successfully remove it, Leonard kills Lewis out of spite and is arrested for his father's murder.
 He is later broken out by Mardon to get revenge on Barry but declines and warns Barry of Mardon's plans.

-Snart had a part in turning Sam Scudder and Rosa Dillon into metahumans.
-When they come to seek revenge, Barry reveals that Snart is traveling with friends of theirs called the Legends.
-During the alien attack, the Legends appear, prompting Barry to ask Snart's whereabouts; it is said that Snart sacrificed himself to save the team, proving to be a hero.

-Months later, Barry recruits Snart from a point in time where he was traveling with the Legends in an attempt to steal Dominator technology from A.R.G.U.S.
+Snart also had a part in turning Sam Scudder and Rosa Dillon into metahumans.
+Barry later recruits Snart from a point in time where he was traveling with the Legends in an attempt to steal Dominator technology from A.R.G.U.S.
 The two succeed and Snart is returned to the Legends.